 Another benefit is that smoking helps seal in the juices, preventing them from escaping during the sous vide cooking process.

 However, smoking before sous viding has some drawbacks.
 For one, it takes significantly more time than preparing meat that was smoked after cooking it sous vide.
-This is because you’re essentially cooking your meat twice, which can be a pain if you like to cook as efficiently as possible.
+This is because you’re essentially cooking your meat twice, which will take more time, but definitely improve flavor.